Rahulsharma4298/funJadoo/README.md

 # funJadoo
 Jadoo fun app
-An attempt to make jadoo computer simulation.
-You can make it more awesome.
+An attempt to make jadoo computer simulation from the movie Koi Mil Gya You can make it more awesome.
 I will happy if you give credits to me if you are modifying it.